CPR Myths Busted: What You Need to Know to Save Lives

 Myth #2: “If You Do CPR Wrong, You’ll Hurt the Person”

 Reality: If someone is in cardiac arrest, they’re already clinically dead.
-Doing something—even imperfectly—is better than nothing.
+Performing CPR—even imperfectly—can save their life.
+Broken ribs or bruising are far less dangerous than lack of oxygen.

 Myth #3: “You Can Tell if Someone Needs CPR Just by Looking”